Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Introduction

 \item We derive the distance distribution of the optimum RIS node for both path-loss models.
 These distributions are of critical importance to obtain the outage probability of RIS-aided wireless networks.
 The derived distributions have broader applicability where a node that has the minimal product or sum of the distances is selected.
-Using the derived distance distribution and the gamma approximation for fading channels, we derive theoretical expressions for the outage probability and average rate of the optimum RIS selection policies for power-law and exp-law path-loss models.
+Using the derived distance distribution and the gamma approximation for fading channels, we derive theoretical expressions for the outage probability and average rate of the optimum RIS selection policies for product-scaling and sum-scaling path-loss models.

 \item To characterize the system performance given limited-feedback RIS selection policy, we derive the average number of RISs feeding back and confirm the number of RISs feeding back is a Poisson random variable (RV) for both path-loss models.
-Using the derived mean and Poisson approximation, we obtain theoretical expressions for the outage probability and average rate under the limited-feedback RIS selection policies for both path-loss models. \end{itemize}
+Using this result, we obtain theoretical expressions for the outage probability and average rate under the limited-feedback RIS selection policies for both path-loss models. \end{itemize}

 We verify the derived analytical results by means of extensive numerical analysis and simulations.
-The potential performance improvement obtained by the optimum RIS selection policy is demonstrated by comparing the performance gains obtained by the optimum policy with those of heuristic sub-optimum policies via simulations.
-The numerical results also demonstrate that limited-feedback RIS selection policies achieve almost the same outage and data rate performance as the optimum RIS selection policy with all-feedback cases while significantly reducing the feedback and signaling load.
-Through these theoretical and numerical results, this paper provides important guidelines for selecting the optimal nodes as relays towards a reliable yet practical RIS-aided wireless network.
+The potential performance improvement obtained by the optimum RIS selection policy is demonstrated by comparing the performance gains obtained by the optimum policy with those of heuristic sub-optimum policies via simulations. {Our results reveal that a selection policy performing optimally for decode-and-forward (DF) relay networks (i.e., the min-max policy) can perform very poorly for RIS networks due to fundamentally different signal propagation characteristics.} From a system design point of view, this is an important result.
+Numerical results also demonstrate that limited-feedback RIS selection policies achieve almost the same outage and data rate performance as the optimum centralized RIS selection policy while significantly reducing the feedback and signaling load.
+Through these theoretical and numerical results, this paper provides important guidelines for selecting the optimal RIS towards a reliable yet practical RIS-aided wireless network.